 The capital of the United Kingdom is one of the most visited tourist destinations in the world.
 The beating heart of the UK offers a wide array of modern and upbeat vibes, rich royal history and unmissable London attractions to visit.

-So here are some handy travel budget-friendly tips in travelling to and around London.
+Travel budget-friendly tips in travelling to and around London.

 1. Boris Bikes

 If you love to cycle and care about carbon footprint emissions, you can rent a Boris bike.
 The bicycle rental scheme was named after the previous mayor of London – Boris Johnson.
-There are loads of Boris bike rental stations dotted around the city, you can use to travel from point A to B or go for a DIY city bike tour.
+There are loads of Boris bike rental stations dotted around the city, which you can use to travel from point A to B or go for a DIY city bike tour.

 Here’s how Boris bikes work in London in step-by-step instructions.
 Just simply hire it from the nearest docking station, pay using debit or credit cards, and return it when you reached your destination in the nearest docking bay.